corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 - `FilteredMeteringCollectionFlow.multiCollect`
 - `AggregatedMeteringCollectionFlow.multicollect`

-both of them start multiple parallel flows on the collector node, each of them collecting metering from a different node in the network, a timeout can be specified so that all flows that do not terminate within the timeout are simply cancelled and only the data from the flows that completed successfully will be processed.
+both of them start multiple parallel flows on the collector node, each of them collecting metering from a different node on the network, a timeout can be specified so that all flows that do not terminate within the timeout are simply cancelled and only the data from the flows that completed successfully will be processed.

 The methods take as a parameter a callback will be invoked, once for each destination node, as soon as the relative flow returns, the callback takes as parameters